Investment Return Calculator

 Important Notes:

-• Fees are modeled by subtracting the annual fee rate from the annual return rate to compute the after-fee growth.
+• Fees are modeled by subtracting the annual fee rate from the annual return rate to compute an after-fee growth rate.
+This captures the impact of expense ratios, advisory fees, and platform fees that are charged as a percentage of assets, which are the dominant fee structures in modern investing.

 Worked Example